fuma-nama/discord-bot-dashboard-2/README.md

 **Live Demo:** https://demo-discord-dashboard.vercel.app/

 - Only 'Welcome message' Feature is Supported
-- The api might be down since I am using the free plan of [railway](https://railway.app)
+- The api might be down sometimes (It is using the free tier of Koyeb)

 ## Review (might not the latest version)